Yugoslavia in the Eurovision Song Contest 1984: Before Eurovision

-Sixteen songs made it to the national final, which was broadcast by JRT to all of the regions of Yugoslavia.
-The winner was decided by the votes of eight regional juries (Novi Sad, Sarajevo, Pristina, Ljubljana, Skopje, Beograd, Zagreb and Titograd).
+Sixteen songs made it to the national final, which was broadcast by JRT affiliates to all of the regions of Yugoslavia.
+The winner was decided by the votes of eight regional juries (Novi Sad, Sarajevo, Pristina, Ljubljana, Skopje, Beograd, Zagreb, and Titograd).

+Controversy

+There were suspicions of irregularities in the voting process, with claims of unfair manipulation, bias, and organizational errors during the voting.
+Disputes arose between various television centers, with some accusing others of violating voting norms, while others defended the regularity of the process.
+Despite the allegations, officials from these centers denied any intentional manipulation and affirmed that the voting followed the established procedures.

 At Eurovision

+The contest was broadcast by TV Beograd 1, TV Novi Sad, TV Titograd 1, TV Zagreb 1 (all with commentary by Oliver Mlakar), TV Koper-Capodistria, TV Ljubljana 1 (with Slovenian commentary), TV Skopje 1, and TV Prishtina.

 "Ljubavna priča br.
 1" was renamed to "Ciao, amore" on the night of the contest, where Yugoslavia performed 12th, following Netherlands and preceding Austria.
 At the close of voting, Yugoslavia received 26 points, placing 18th out of 19 entries, ahead of only Austria.
 The Yugoslav jury awarded its 12 points to Cyprus.